SEN/D Information Report

 Link to SEN and Inclusion policy

-Hanley Castle High School is committed to providing an appropriate and high-quality education to all of its students.
-We believe that all children and young people, including those identified as having special educational needs and or a disability and/or learning differences, have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.
-This is achieved through a three-tier system of support:
+Hanley Castle High School is committed to providing an appropriate and high-quality education to all its students.
+We believe that all children and young people, including those identified as having special educational needs and or a disability, have a common entitlement to a broad and balanced academic and social curriculum, which is as accessible as possible.
+Our hope is for all pupils to be fully included in all aspects of school life.
+This is achieved through our graduated approach to support, which is dependent upon a pupil’s level of identified need:

-Hanley Castle High School recognises that SEND fall into four broad areas of need.
-Below are the four areas of needs and a list of Wave 2 and Wave 3 interventions that can be used to support students with needs that fall under each of these four areas of need.
+Hanley Castle High School recognises the SEND Code of Practice (2015) which categorise four broad areas of need.
+Below are the four areas of needs and some example supports that can be used to enable all pupils to feel part of our school and to make progress.

 Communication and interaction: